ilbuonmarcio/lydia/README.md

 mrczlnks is a free to use, minimalist Arch Linux i3wm-based meta-distribution install script.

+It is specialized primarily in work and development tasks, but able to do all the cool things cool kids do these days ( ͡° ͜ʖ ͡°)

 It is primarly designed for my own usage but free for you all to use and modify to fit your own purposes.

-It is specialized primarily in work and development tasks, but able to do all the cool things cool kids do these days ( ͡° ͜ʖ ͡°)

-I will not **_fuggin'_** provide any support for this script because of that's *my* script, and not *yours*, so you're advised! :beers: :kiss:
+I will not **_fuggin'_** provide any support for this script because that's *my* script, and not *yours*, so you're advised! :beers: :kiss:

 ## Disclaimer